 479-478-6971 * email@example.com

-The Western Arkansas Runners have a clubhouse in the Chaffee Crossing Historic District.
-The group hosts 5k runs and the Women Run Arkansas clinics from March through May.
+Western Arkansas Runners have a clubhouse in the Chaffee Crossing Historic District.
+The group hosts 5k runs and running clinics throughout the year.

-Individuals, and families often walk, run and ride the relatively quiet roads throughout the property, particularly in the Chaffee Crossing Historic District where streets are wide and traffic levels are low in the evenings and on weekends.
+Individuals and families often walk, run and ride the relatively quiet roads throughout the property, particularly in the Chaffee Crossing Historic District where streets are wide and traffic levels are low, especially in the evenings and on weekends.
 It's a great place for kids to learn to ride a bike and for families to exercise together.